 The TouchPad helps you navigate the computer screen and control the pointer using simple touch gestures.
 You can also use the left and right TouchPad buttons as you would use the corresponding buttons on an external mouse.
-To navigate a touch screen (select models only), touch the screen directly using gestures described in this chapter.

 You can also customize gestures and view demonstrations of how they work.
 Select Start > Control Panel > Hardware and Sound > Devices and Printers > Mouse.